pedrolopezchavesperez/IA/README.md

-This projects are from 2 subjects: intelligent systems and IA
+In this repository we have some projects which have been done during college about IA algorithms.